Service Dogs come in all shapes and sizes.

 Most persons rely on their dog to assist them in many different ways.
-Ensure your dog will be allowed to accompany you where ever you need to go by properly identifying him/her as a service dog with an identification package provided by Service Dogs America.
+Ensure your dog will be allowed to accompany you wherever you need to go by clearly identifying him/her as a service dog with an Service Dog Identification Package provided by Service Dogs America.

 Service Dogs America can assist you in your